oven-sh/bun/docs/runtime/env.md

 ---

 - `NODE_TLS_REJECT_UNAUTHORIZED`
 - `NODE_TLS_REJECT_UNAUTHORIZED=0` disables SSL certificate validation.
-This is useful for testing and debugging, but should never be used in production.
-This was originally a Node.js environment variable, but Bun also respects it.
+This is useful for testing and debugging, but you should be very hesitant to use this in production.
+Note: This environment variable was originally introduced by Node.js and we kept the name for compatibility.

 ---